 Rent deposit, bond and guarantee schemes

-Your council may have its own rent deposit, bond or guarantee scheme.
+Your council may have a rent deposit, bond or guarantee scheme.
 They may know of other local schemes run by charities.

-These types of scheme can help you rent privately by providing either:
+These schemes can help you rent privately with either:

 cash to help with a deposit and rent in advance